RookeriesDevelopment/rook-data-datasets/README.md

 # ROOK-DATASETS

-Last update: 2025-01-28
+Last update: 2025-04-28

 ##
 In this [repository](https://github.com/RookeriesDevelopment/rook-data-datasets), you can find examples of the data structures that ROOK manages, grouped by the data source that provides the information.
-In this version, we have data from Fitbit, Garmin, Oura, Polar, and Whoop.
+In this version, we have data from Fitbit, Oura, Whoop, Garmin, Polar, Withings, Apple Health, Health Connect, Android.

 ### Available Data Structures
 The detailed definitions of each of the structures are provided in the [ROOK](https://docs.tryrook.io/docs/rookconnect/data-structure) documentation.
 With regard to the information available in this repository, the following data can be found: